yangoliver/yangoliver.github.io/about/index.md

 ### Biography

-Oliver Yang, Software Engineer in DELL/EMC, System Architect, leads cloud data protection storage project, and is responsible for the Storage system OS architecture for both physical appliance and virtualized edition.
+Oliver Yang, a Linux kernel and performance engineer in Alicloud.

-Rich working experiences in system software, server and storage industry.
-Before joining EMC, worked for Sun Microsystem and Oracle as Solaris kernel developers.
+Have rich working experiences in system software, server and storage industry.
+Before joining Alicloud, worked for EMC, Oracle, Sun Microsystem as a kernel developer.

 My techincal areas,